Check out our Virtual Heritage Fair projects and the photos from our Regional and Provincial Heritage Fairs!

 Projects by students younger than Grade 3 would be showcased only, unless they are part of a partnership or small group with students in eligible grades (such as older siblings).

-Projects by students in grades 10, 11, and 12 must be submitted to the High School Heritage Challenge.
+Projects from students in grades 10, 11, and 12 would be showcased only.

 Split-grade projects are evaluated based on the grade of the oldest student regardless of the age gap between them, unless there is a specific reason to evaluate them at a lower level (which would be determined on a case-by-case basis), or at the Grade 8 level if the oldest student is in Grade 9.